Jenny023/Decision-Tree-Classifier-for-SNLI/README.md

 ### Installation & Set-Up
 The code is written in a Jupyter Notebook using Google Colab.

-Necessary datasets:
+Necessary datasets
-*hello
+-

-Necessary packages:
+Necessary packages
+- N

 ### Stucture